jorop/landscaping-docs/docs/max-landscape-size.md

 | 2000 km²     |   ~ 120 GB  |  256 GB      |  20 |

 These values are taken from a machine with 128 GB RAM, 12 Core CPU, RTX 3070Ti.

+From Landscaping 7.0 on there is also an optimized algorithm to import vast landscapes as World Partition at lower resolutions which look awesome.
+Which in consequence allowes for bigger import.

 The plugin can import larger areas as World Partition than through the native Unreal Landscape Importer by splitting the area into several landscapes.
 The size of a single Landscape is controlled by [World Partition Max Landscape Size](settings.md?id=world-partition-max-landscape-size).
 > While increasing the World Partition Max Landscape Size will result in a better runtime performance, it will also need a lot more RAM on creation.